alexwlchan/alexwlchan.net/src/_drafts/upward-assignment.md

 4
 ```

+A few days ago, I had an idea for what it might take to get this working, and then I did.
 It's brittle, fragile, and a pile of hacks, but it does work.
-I also got a bunch of practical experience with some Ruby features I haven't used before – although I've watched Kevin's talk several times, I learnt way more trying to implement it myself.
+Doing this gave me practical experience with several Ruby features I haven't used before – and although I've watched Kevin's talk several times, I learnt far more while writing my own code.

-Let's complete the set.
+Grab a hot drink, a biscuit, and let's dive in.
+This is a long one.

 [first]: https://web.archive.org/web/20151106023204/http://eigenclass.org/hiki/ruby+0.95
 [ruby3]: https://www.ruby-lang.org/en/news/2020/12/25/ruby-3-0-0-released/